HB-1915

 Plain Language

-Deployers must continuously monitor all deployed AI devices for performance issues, with specific attention to patient safety and care quality impacts.
+Deployers must continuously monitor the performance of every deployed AI device, with specific attention to patient safety impacts and care quality.
 As part of this monitoring, deployers must participate in national specialty society-administered AI assessment registries when feasible.
-The feasibility qualifier means participation is mandatory when a relevant registry exists and participation is practicable, but not when no applicable registry exists or participation would be impracticable.
-This is a continuous post-deployment obligation distinct from the periodic performance evaluations required by Section 5503(C).
+The registry participation requirement is qualified by feasibility — if no applicable registry exists for a given specialty or device, the obligation does not apply.
+The continuous monitoring obligation itself, however, is mandatory and ongoing.

 Statutory Text